United States dollar: Design

 The early currency of the United States did not exhibit faces of presidents, as is the custom now; although today, by law, only the portrait of a deceased individual may appear on United States currency.
 In fact, the newly formed government was against having portraits of leaders on the currency, a practice compared to the policies of European monarchs.
 The currency as we know it today did not get the faces they currently have until after the early 20th century; before that "heads" side of coinage used profile faces and striding, seated, and standing figures from Greek and Roman mythology and composite Native Americans.
-The last coins to be converted to profiles of historic Americans were the dime (1946) and the Dollar (1971).
+The last coins to be converted to profiles of historic Americans were the dime (1946), the half Dollar (1948), and the Dollar (1971).

 Continental currency

 After the American Revolution, the Thirteen Colonies became independent.
 Freed from British monetary regulations, they each issued £sd paper money to pay for military expenses.
 The Continental Congress also began issuing "Continental Currency" denominated in Spanish dollars.
 For its value relative to states' currencies, see Early American currency.

 Continental currency depreciated badly during the war, giving rise to the famous phrase "not worth a continental".
 A primary problem was that monetary policy was not coordinated between Congress and the states, which continued to issue bills of credit.
 Additionally, neither Congress nor the governments of the several states had the will or the means to retire the bills from circulation through taxation or the sale of bonds.
 The currency was ultimately replaced by the silver dollar at the rate of 1 silver dollar to 1000 continental dollars.
-This resulted in the clause "No state shall... make anything but gold and silver coin a tender in payment of debts" being written in to the United States Constitution article 1, section 10.
+This resulted in the clause "No state shall... make anything but gold and silver coin a tender in payment of debts" being written into the United States Constitution article 1, section 10.